VenciFreeman/LeNet/README.md

 - **b1.txt**, **bout.txt**: the bias for DNN, data type is float;
 - **testImage folder**: include 100 14*14 images in txt format, the label.txt includes the correct labels for these images.

+## Other
+- Use PIPELINE, DATAFLOW, UNROLL, ARRAY_PARTITION and so on;
+- Use <ap_fixed> library provided by HLS to quantize the data so as to reduce the resource utilization and interval.